We just got out of court, and we have a big lesson for you if you’re a landlord or a property owner: Don’t manage crappy houses.

 Following Eviction Procedures

-We inherited this property and the tenants in it, so we didn’t have much control over the condition of the home, and we couldn’t apply our tenant screening standards to the residents currently in place.
+We inherited this property and the tenants in it, so we didn’t have much control over the condition of the home, and we couldn’t apply our tenant screening to the residents currently in place.

 A few rent checks from the tenant bounced.
 So, we had to begin the process of eviction.
 We served a Three Day Notice, as required by law.
 The next day, code enforcement was called to the house.
 They presented a laundry list of things that needed to be done in order to bring the property into compliance.
 Some of the things were tenant-caused and their responsibility.
 But, we were also hit with a few things.